Rose Cohen: Life in Moscow

-In 1927, following instructions of the Central Committee of the Communist Party of Great Britain, Cohen went to work in Moscow, and in the same year she joined the Russian Communist Party.
+In 1927, following instructions from the Central Committee of the Communist Party of Great Britain, Cohen went to work in Moscow, and in the same year, she joined the Russian Communist Party.

-In the beginning of 1929 Cohen married Petrovsky, and in December 1929 she gave birth to their son Alexey (Alyosha).
-She spent six months that year overseas, travelling to China, Japan, Poland and Germany on Comintern business.
+In the beginning of 1929, Cohen married Petrovsky, and in December 1929 she gave birth to their son Alexey (Alyosha).
+She spent six months that year overseas, traveling to China, Japan, Poland, and Germany on Comintern business.

 In 1930, Cohen enrolled at the International Lenin School of the Comintern, and from 1931 she was an employee and later chief of the Foreign Department and the editor of the Moscow Daily News.
 Cohen and Petrovsky were considered the "golden couple of the expatriate community in Moscow", and their apartment became a salon for the foreign community.